DonSchenck/containers-k8s-workshop/README.md

 ## Using Docker Hub
 Docker Hub is an online registry where you can fetch and store images.
-You can create an account at [hub.docker.com](hub.docker.com) and then use that account to *pull* and *push* images.
+You can create an account at [hub.docker.com](hub.docker.com) and then use that account to *pull* and *push* images. *Pull* and *push* do what you might expect: Pull will download and image to your machine.
+Push will upload from your machine to a registry.

 Note that the user id is case-sensitive.

 Docker Hub is where you will most likely find official images.
 For example, the official image for MySQL is stored here.

 This is also where documentation for an image *should* be found.

+You can also use any other compatible registry.
+Quay.io is an example.
+You can, for example, *pull* an image by using the following command:

+`docker pull quay.io/donschenck/locationms:v2`

 <div style="background-color:black;color:white;font-weight:bold;">&nbsp;EXERCISE</div>
 Find the MySQL image on Docker Hub.